lakelse/videos/01-install-cygwin-on-windows-youtube/README.md

     <b>Choose A Download Site</b>
     - This is the location from which you'll download the Cygwin packages.
 Ideally, select a mirror that is geographically close to you.
 If unsure, choose any mirror.
+    - If no mirrors show, checkout this troubleshooting video: https://youtu.be/2rhHzNYh0o8
     - Click 'Next'

     <b>Select Packages</b>